Peak + Accumulation: A Proxy-Level Scoring Formula for Multi-Turn LLM Attack Detection: Conclusion

 \section{Conclusion}

-We presented the first published formula for proxy-level multi-turn LLM attack scoring.
+We presented a fully specified proxy-level formula for multi-turn LLM attack scoring.
 The weighted average approach, while intuitive, has a mathematical ceiling that makes it fundamentally unsuitable for persistence detection---the exact signal that characterizes multi-turn attacks.
 Peak + accumulation scoring fixes this with three additive signals: peak risk, persistence ratio, and category diversity.

 On 10,654 conversations---588 attacks sourced from WildJailbreak adversarial prompts and 10,066 benign conversations from WildChat---the formula achieves 90.8\% recall at 1.20\% false positive rate with an F1 of 85.9\%.
 A sensitivity analysis over the persistence parameter reveals a phase transition at $\rho \approx 0.4$ with a precise mathematical explanation: weight-0.3 pattern categories cross the detection threshold simultaneously.
 The chosen default of $\rho = 0.45$ maximizes F1 while maintaining a 0.05 margin above the transition.